 - 4. In many cities, traffic conditions may now be worse at weekends than on working days (due to more leisure travel by car and often a relaxation in parking restrictions), and this is not routinely captured in the application of these kinds of indicators. - 5.
+The indicators do not usually take into account the legal speed limits, which means that average speeds above the speed limit during the free-flow parts of the day will increase the overall estimated excess vehicle travel time and increase the level of congestion.
+The values should probably be capped at the legal speed limit levels. - 6.
+The indicators assume a linear negative relationship between speeds and congestion, e.g. halving the speed doubles the estimated congestion, which may not be reflect with driver's perceptions of congestion. - 7.
 While such indicators may be viewed as 'objective', at the same time they are also partially arbitrary and subject to policy influence.
 For example, if legal urban speed limits are reduced on large parts of the road network (e.g. through the widespread introduction of 20mph or 30kph zones), in order to improve air quality or reduce noise levels or traffic collision severity, then measured congestion would suddenly 'appear' to have reduced substantially since the baseline night time speeds would then become lower and so the observed differences in speeds between daytime and night time conditions automatically reduce.
-[Note that in the US 'Urban Mobility Report', the free flow speeds on freeways used to calculate congestion may be well in excess of legal speed limits! see Litman, 2014.] - 6.
+[Note that in the US 'Urban Mobility Report', the free flow speeds on freeways used to calculate congestion may be well in excess of legal speed limits! see Litman, 2014.] - 8.
 Indicators of congestion are often reported on a 'per vehicle' basis, rather than allowing for differences in vehicle occupancy.
 This takes no account of differential impacts on bus passengers, for example.
-Were private vehicle occupancy to increase over time (e.g. due to a growth in car sharing/pooling), then the number of people affected by congestion would increase even if there was no increase in vehicle numbers; conversely, numbers would decrease if vehicle occupancy declined. - 7.
-Furthermore, congestion indicators do not take into account the total numbers of people affected.
+Were private vehicle occupancy to increase over time (e.g. due to a growth in car sharing/pooling), then the number of people affected by congestion would increase even if there was no increase in vehicle numbers; conversely, numbers would decrease if vehicle occupancy declined.

+9. Furthermore, congestion indicators do not take into account the total numbers of people affected.
 Thus using existing indicators, a city might measure a growth in car congestion over time, even though fewer people overall are being affected (as is the case in London).
 If this has resulted from the reservation of more parts of the limited carriageway space for bus and tram lanes, which has resulted in those users now experiencing reduced delays, then looked at from an overall person movement perspective, average person door-to-door speeds may have been increasing alongside an increase in measured congestion.